jmcioffi4/CS5060-Final-Project/doc/Bayes-Theorem.md

 ## Algorithm 2 - Bayes Theorem
-*   The Problem:
+*   The Problem
-    *   What is the probability of someone attending the gym `A` given the capacity at any hour on any day `B`?
+    *   We are estimating the probability of gym goers showing up at different times of the week based on the percentage of how busy the gym is at each hour of the day...
+Sounds a bit stupid but hear me out.
-    *   Assume the following:
+    *   We want to base this off of an individual viewpoint.
+We are running the program from the gym goers mindset.
+If the gym is more than 80% busy, then we ain't goin to the gym.
-        *   if the gym is more than 80% busy, then a gym goer will not go to the gym.
+        *   If the gym is between 50%-80% busy, its a toss up.
+Do we really want to deal with this right now?
+Maybe the gym goer will just go later.
+Maybe they'll be productive and go now.
-        *   if the gym is at 50%-80% capacity, then a gym goer will flip a coin to decide whether to go or not.
+        *   If the gym is less than half busy, then there's clearly enough space the gym goer will go to the gym.
 *  The Theorem
     *   `P(A|B) = P(B|A) * P(A) / P(B)`
     *   Where:
         *   `P(A|B)` is the conditional probability of `A` given `B`